 Then on Sunday it was over to my neighbors Heather and Dave's where they were hosting a get-together to welcome two new neighbors on our block.
-I made my Applesauce Mini Muffins -- always a great hit with kids and adults -- and neighbors brought in more delicious sweets, including vegan brownies made by one very thoughtful neighbor.
+I made my Vegan Applesauce Muffins -- always a great hit with kids and adults -- and neighbors brought in more delicious sweets, including vegan brownies made by one very thoughtful neighbor.

 The days went by so fast, I didn't have chance to bake any bread over the weekend.
 So Monday afternoon, project number 1 was to make something delicious that would be perfect for Desi to toast and slather peanut butter and jelly on all week (he's my kid, that one).

-I had some applesauce left over after making those muffins and the Banana Coffee Cake I shared last week, and as anyone who's familiar with applesauce knows, it tends to spoil if left in the refrigerator too long.
+I had some applesauce left over after making those muffins and the Vegan Banana Coffee Cake I shared last week, and as anyone who's familiar with applesauce knows, it tends to spoil if left in the refrigerator too long.
 So I decided I'd bake up an applesauce bread-- not a cake, but a loaf of bread with applesauce in it, and perhaps some cinnamon.
 The thought made my mouth water, and I couldn't wait to get started.

 I came across a recipe for an Applesauce Oatmeal Bread on the King Arthur website that sounded just perfect.
 I made some modifications -- I added more applesauce, cut down on the oil, and made the bread part whole wheat to make it healthier.
 It was perfect-- I couldn't have asked for a better loaf to carry us through the week.